juanbrujo/OpenFrontWorkflow/README.md

 ![image](https://dl.dropboxusercontent.com/u/3522/OpenFrontWorkflow.png)

-There's 2 *apps* but each one work by itself.
+There's 2 *apps* but each one works alone.

 ###OpenFrontWorkflow-App.app
 **Description**: When launched, asks for the location of the project you want to launch.
-Then browsed, opens your proyect ready to work:
+When browsed, opens the necessary path to get ready to work:

 - **Terminal.app**: opens the shell right in the project
 - **Sublime Text**: opens the entire folder within this app